Introduction: Homebrew Art Print

 First, trace with pencil and use an eraser to fix mistakes.
 Start from up and go down so you don't mess the pencil lines with your palm.

 Remember to take few steps backwards and see what it looks like every now and then.
 This is important, because when drawing you watch it so closely as to obscure the big picture.
+Keeping the original handy for reference is very useful.

 If the picture has lots of little details closely together, draw little x’s where it needs to be colored.
 This helps the final drawing step, so you don’t need to keep the big paper and the taped sheets together (coloring a large sheet taped to a window can get a bit tedious) while coloring the big dark areas in.